alexkehayias/chocolatier/README.md

 1. Connect to the `figwheel` REPL `M-x cider-connect RET localhost RET 8999`
 2. Start ClojureScript REPL `(do (use 'figwheel-sidecar.repl-api) (cljs-repl))`
-3. Open the game file `C-x C-f RET /chocolatier/src/cljs/chocolatier/core.cljs`
-4. Change to the namespace in that file `C-c M-n`
-5. Evaluate the file `C-c M-k`
-6. Start the demo game `(restart-game!)`

 ### Compiling with advanced optimizations